oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

 ## Introduction

-OCI Vision can classify images into thousands of categories to simplify common digital asset management scenarios or identify items that need attention, such as anomaly in X-Ray.
+OCI Vision can classify images into thousands of categories to simplify common digital asset management scenarios or identify items that need attention, such as anomaly in an X-Ray.
 Developers can also identify and localise objects in images to automate counting of common items, such as packages and vehicles.

 In this lab, you learn how to integrate OCI Vision REST API with Oracle APEX to analyse and index the images uploaded by the user.